-It’s naturally gluten-free, vegetarian, festive, and requires no cooking.
-It’s a fool-proof holiday hit!
-Are you excited?
+It’s gluten-free, vegetarian, festive, and requires no cooking.
+It's a fool-proof holiday hit!
+Are you happy?

 The addition of canned cranberry sauce and use of Holland House Marsala Cooking Wine instead of lemon juice are a couple of flavor-boosting twists on the classic recipe!

-All ingredients are conveniently available at many local supermarkets near you, including Holland House Marsala Cooking Wine…
+All ingredients are available at many local supermarkets near you, including Holland House Marsala Cooking Wine...

 ... which, by the way, has a smooth, well-rounded, sweet wine taste with a hint of hazelnut that is versatile and ideal for cooking beef, chicken and pork.

-For an adventurous flavor-boost, add two tablespoons of Marsala cooking wine to your favorite meat dish for some amazing flavor.
+For a flavor-boost, add two tablespoons of Marsala cooking wine to your fave meat dish for some great flavor.

-Each provides extra zing for a variety of everyday dishes, such as slow cooker and vegetarian dishes, soups, and cold-weather favorites, as the flavors hold up in high heat.
+Each provides extra zing for a variety of daily dishes, such as slow cooker and vegetarian dishes, soups, and cold-weather faves, as the flavors hold up in high heat.

-And what’s more, they easily deliver a sensational boost of flavor to comforting holiday recipes, giving any dish an instant upgrade.
+And what's more, they easily deliver a greatl boost of flavor to comforting holiday recipes, giving any dish an instant upgrade.

 Ready to prepare our yummy dip?

-Serve with pita chips and crudité vegetables such as celery stalks and sweet peppers.
+- Serve with pita chips and crudité veggies such as celery stalks and sweet peppers.

 Could any appetizer be easier and more festive than that?

-Well, for tips and more delicious recipes like our Cranberry Hummus Dip, also follow Holland House on Facebook and Pinterest.
+Well, for tips and more delish recipes like our Cranberry Dip, also follow Holland House on Facebook and Pinterest.

-I hope you enjoy the best time of the year, along with our flavorful Cranberry Hummus Dip… and that you make great memories around the table with your family!
+I hope you enjoy the best time of the year, along with our yummy Hummus Dip and brined turkey.

-If desired, add an extra holiday touch to this Cranberry Hummus Dip by garnishing with sugared cranberries.
+If you want to,, add an extra holiday touch to this Cranberry Dip by garnishing with sugared cranberries.